 Indirect Questions

-Point 1: Indirect questions are questions that are reported or expressed indirectly, rather than in a direct question form.
-They are often used in more formal or polite situations.
+Point 1: Indirect questions are questions that are reported or expressed indirectly instead of using a direct question form.

 - Could you tell me where the library is?